Geraldine Clinic

 Veterinarian

-Sarah graduated from Massey university in 2003, and worked in a large mixed/dairy practise in Southland for 7 years, before her passion for horses took her into equine practice in Ashburton for a few years.
-Sarah was born and raised near Orari, and with her husband and two young sons has recently moved back to the area to be involved in the family farming business.
-She is a highly skilled vet across all areas of our business and a patient and enthusiastic mentor to our new staff.
-When she is not at the clinic, she is busy looking after her two small boys, helping her husband on the farm, and when she gets time show jumping her own horses.
+Sarah graduated from Massey University in 2003 and began her career in a large mixed/dairy practice in Southland before working in equine practice in Ashburton.
+Born and raised near Orari, she returned with her husband and two sons to be involved in the family farming business.
+Sarah is a skilled vet across all areas and enjoys caring for her family, helping on the farm, and show jumping her horses in her spare time.

 Amy Lalonde